 Keep Safe Card

-A scheme which helps people with disabilities to feel safe and secure when out and about has been expanded.
+A scheme which helps people with disabilities, or anyone who may be vulnerable, to feel safe and secure when out and about has been expanded.

-The Keep Safe Card project is jointly run by Northamptonshire Police and the Northamptonshire Learning Disability Partnership Board and has been expanded with funding from the Office of the Police and Crime Commissioner (OPCC).
+The Keep Safe Card project is a partnership-led scheme, including Northamptonshire Police as a key partner, and funded by the Office of the Police and Crime Commissioner (OPCC).

 There are currently 1,400 card users signed up across the county.